-My name is Alex Dukalskis and I am an assistant professor at University College Dublin in the School of Politics and International Relations.
+My name is Alex Dukalskis and I am an associate professor at University College Dublin in the School of Politics and International Relations and director of the new UCD Centre for Asia-Pacific Research.

-I research and teach on authoritarian states, Asian politics, transitional justice, and international human rights.
-My work has been published in several journals, including the Journal of Peace Research, Human Rights Quarterly, Review of International Studies, Communist & Post-Communist Studies, and Democratization.
-My book, The Authoritarian Public Sphere: Legitimation and Autocratic Power in North Korea, Burma, and China, comes out in February of 2017.
+I research and teach on authoritarian states, Asian politics, and international human rights.
+My work has been published in several leading journals, including the Journal of Peace Research, Human Rights Quarterly, Journal of Democracy, Review of International Studies, Government & Opposition, and Democratization.
+I am an associate editor at Communist & Post-Communist Studies, which is published by University of California Press.
+My first book, The Authoritarian Public Sphere: Legitimation and Autocratic Power in North Korea, Burma, and China, came out in February 2017.

 My research interests grew out of my professional work with the non-profit International Debate Education Association (IDEA).
 For several years I worked in over 20 countries in Asia, Europe, the Middle East and Africa to teach debate and promote it among young people as a tool to improve critical thinking and advocacy.